SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Related Work

 \subsection{Acoustic Scene Classification Corpus}

-Acoustic scene classification has a wide range of applications ranging from audio recording integrity authentication to real-time crime identification~\cite{Malik2013Aco}.
+Acoustic scene classification has a wide range of applications\blackf{,} ranging from audio recording integrity authentication to real-time crime identification~\cite{Malik2013Aco}.
 It attempts to recognize acoustic scene labels of audio signals, such as an airport or a park environment.
-A diverse set of corpus are designed to identify acoustic scenes.
-In 1997, a dataset consists of five scenes, which is developed by Sawhney and Maes et al.~\cite{Sawh1997sit}.
-Sawhney et al.~\cite{Sawh1997sit} design another database, in which the audio segments are recorded by wearing a microphone while riding the bike to a supermarket in 1998.
-There are a series of available datasets for acoustic scene classification, which are provided by the detection and classification of acoustic scenes and events (DCASE) challenges~\cite{Heittola2020}.
-A development dataset is comprised of ten kinds of acoustic scenes each with 10 segments of 30 in DCASE 2013~\cite{Stowell2015Detection}.
-In DCASE 2016, 15 scenes are used in the development set, each with 78 audio examples of 30 s~\cite{Mesaros2017Detection}.
-The acoustic scene classification task of DCASE 2017 is held by providing 312 audio segments of 10 s per scene~\cite{Mesaros2018ACOUSTIC}.
-The acoustic scene classification dataset of DCASE 2022 contains recordings in 10 kinds of acoustic scenes using 4 different devices, which are collected from 12 European cities~\cite{heittola2022TAU}.
+A diverse set of \blackf{corpora have been} designed to identify acoustic scenes.
+There are a series of available datasets for acoustic scene classification, which are provided by the detection and classification of acoustic scenes and events (DCASE) challenges~\footnote{https://dcase.community}. \blackf{The acoustic scene classification task of DCASE 2020 is a classification of data from multiple devices (real and simulated) targeting generalization properties of systems across a number of different devices~\cite{Heittola2020}.
+The acoustic scene classification dataset of DCASE 2022 contains recordings in 10 kinds of acoustic scenes collected from 12 European cities with 4 different devices~\cite{heittola2022TAU}.} The task of DCASE 2023~\footnote{https://dcase.community/challenge2023/index} is a repeat task from DCASE 2022, which update the evaluation metrics by adding calculation of the energy consumption.

-These datasets are critical for acoustic scene classification tasks.
-The output labels of the acoustic scene classification system will become no longer unreliable if the scene of the original audio is tampered by speech enhancement technologies.
-Different from these datasets, this paper aims to design a acoustic scene manipulated dataset named SceneFake for further promoting research on fake audio detection.
+These datasets are \blackf{vital} for acoustic scene classification tasks.
+The output labels of the acoustic scene classification system will become \blackf{unreliable} if the scene of the original audio is tampered \blackf{with} speech enhancement technologies.
+Different from these datasets, this paper aims to design \blackf{an acoustic} scene manipulated dataset named SceneFake \blackf{to further promote} research on fake audio detection.